KAIST-ELST/Jx.jl/index.md

-Our **Jx** is a user-friendly and efficient tool to calculate magnetic interaction in solids and molecules.
+The **Jx** is a user-friendly and efficient tool to calculate magnetic interaction in solids and molecules.
+Key features are as follows:
 1. Without calculating the supercell, it computes short- and long-term interactions.
 1. It is also possible to calculate an orbital-resolved matrix form of magnetic couplings.

+See [features](docs/feature) page for more detailed capabilities.

 ---
 # [Usage and example](docs/#examples)